 When preparing a piece of work, it is inevitable that you will refer to sources written by other authors.
 It is essential that you provide detailed, accurate information about the sources you have used.
 This information must be provided for a number of reasons:

-As a general rule, a citation must enable another person using your work to easily identify and locate the sources that you have used in your research.
+As a general rule, a citation must enable another person using your work to easily identify and locate the sources you have used in your research.

 CITATION – this is where you refer to the source in the text of your document.
 This could be a shortened way of citing the source, with full details given in the reference list.
 There are different ways of writing an in-text citation; OSCOLA is a footnote system which uses a numerical footnote marker in the form of a superscript number (e.g. words.1), with a footnote at the base of the same page.